HHundredHeardle/Frontend/README.md

 #### 1.1.2 - Dev

-The dev branch contains the master developmental version of the project.
+The dev branch contains the main developmental version of the project.
 Committing directly to dev should be avoided, instead feature branches should be made from dev.

 #### 1.1.3 - Feature branches